Celtic's Juranovic close to £10m Union Berlin move

 Another player who has been linked with a move from Celtic is Greece forward Giorgos Giakoumakis.

-He, like Juranovic, was left out of the squad for Saturday's Scottish Cup home tie with Greenock Morton but Postecoglou indicated that, fitness-wise, the fourth-round match had come to early for the Greek.
+Like Juranovic, he was left out of the squad for Saturday's Scottish Cup home tie with Greenock Morton and Postecoglou added: "Giakou trained yesterday and he's almost there but he's got a few things going on in the background so I just thought I'd give him the the weekend off."

 - Visit our Celtic page for all the latest news, analysis and fan views